ria-ahyoung/medium-trends-daily/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/docker/recommended target="_blank" rel="noopener noreferrer">Docker</a></h1>
 <h3>1.
-Comprehensive Guide to Deploying Private Repositories with Docker, Nginx, GitHub Actions, and HTTPS… - <a href="https://medium.com/@lakshitha1629/comprehensive-guide-to-deploying-private-repositories-with-docker-nginx-github-actions-and-https-b630716b12a1" target="_blank" rel="noopener noreferrer">link</a></h3>
+Testcontainers for local development setup. - <a href="https://medium.com/@sarojraj11/testcontainers-for-local-development-setup-b587cb4a8e87" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Lakshitha Perera`**
+✍️ **posted by `Sarojraj`**

-<blockquote>This guide provides a detailed walkthrough for deploying private GitHub repositories using Docker, Nginx, and GitHub Actions, along with…</blockquote>
+<blockquote>Hi fellow developers.
+It is quite common to use the testcontainers in java for running integration tests.
+We can also use it to start…</blockquote>

 <h3>2.
 Container Security Scanning - <a href="https://medium.com/itnext/container-security-scanning-f16b438db58d" target="_blank" rel="noopener noreferrer">link</a></h3>